Skip to main content

 Chapter Explanation

 Govern the state with uprightness.
-Deploy the army with the unexpected.
+Deploy the army with surprise.
 Win all under Heaven through noninterference.
 How do I know that all under Heaven can be won through noninterference?
 Because when all under Heaven is burdened with many taboos, the people fear violating the prohibitions, lose their livelihoods, and grow ever poorer.
-When the people are furnished with many sharp implements of convenience, where there are mechanical affairs there must be mechanical minds; people treat one another with cunning and stratagem, and the state inevitably falls into disorder.
+When the people are furnished with many sharp instruments of convenience, where there are mechanical affairs there must be mechanical minds; people treat one another with cunning and stratagem, and the state grows ever darker.
 When people prize cleverness and skill, strange and useless novelties multiply all the more.
-When one governs people by laws and decrees, the more conspicuous these become, the more thieves and bandits abound.
+When one governs people by laws and decrees, the more conspicuous these become, the more thieves and bandits flourish.
 All of this is the consequence of meddling.
-Therefore the Sage says: I practice nonaction, and the people naturally transform themselves.
-I cherish stillness, and the people naturally right themselves.
-I refrain from interfering, and the people naturally grow rich.
-I am free of private desires, and the people naturally return to pure simplicity.
+Therefore the Sage says: I act without acting, and the people naturally transform themselves.
+I love stillness, and the people naturally right themselves.
+I do not interfere, and the people naturally prosper.
+I am free of desire, and the people naturally return to the uncarved.

 Discourse

-When it comes to the point where the use of military force is unavoidable — when the fate of the state and the lives of the people hang in the balance — then the person of Dao can indeed achieve victory through the unexpected and rescue the world from calamity.
-But the "unexpected" they employ is not cunning stratagems or deceitful ruses; it is not brute force or freakish valor.
+When military force becomes unavoidable — when the fate of the state and the lives of the people hang in the balance — then the person of Dao can indeed achieve victory through surprise and rescue the world from calamity.
+But the "surprise" they employ is not cunning stratagems or deceitful ruses; it is not brute force or freakish valor.
 It is simply that which surpasses people's expectations — something different from the way others wage war.

 Confucius, for instance, did not consider wrestling a tiger barehanded or wading a river on foot to be the truly remarkable thing; rather, he regarded facing every undertaking with apprehension and succeeding through careful counsel as truly remarkable.